 by God to finish the record and to hide it in such a way that it would be preserved

 and protected.
 He also had the opportunity, as a resurrected angel, to bring it

 A male quartet sings “An Angel from on High.”
-(LDS Hymns, 13; text by Parley P. Pratt,
+(Hymns of the Church of Jesus Christ

 The Promise of the Book of Mormon is that if a person reads with a desire to know, and asks God, with a sincere heart and with real intent, having faith in Christ, God will manifest the truth of it unto him by the power of the Holy Ghost.

 The promise of the Book of Mormon is wonderful and powerful, because the power of the Holy Ghost is ineffable and unique.
 It is like emotion, but from a different Source than one’s own feelings.
 People who have not experienced this power from God cannot appreciate or comprehend it, and often tend to mock it.
 But when one humbly seeks and God gives, it changes one’s life forever.